getdirty75/asymetrics/src/articles/crudo-volta-python-syndicate.md

 <br>

-But let’s take it backwards and start with the latest!the Python Syndicate label just released a capsule collaboration of music & fashion with Ghanaian street wear brand [Free the Youth](https://www.instagram.com/freetheyouth_ghana/?hl=en).
-Titled **Free Borga,** after the [distinctive style](https://en.wikipedia.org/wiki/Burger-highlife) emerging from Ghanaian highlife musicians moving to Europe or the USA in the 1980s, the collab’ features a great 8 tracks compilation [Heaven’s Gate No Bribe](https://pythonsyndicate.bandcamp.com/album/free-borga-heavens-gate-no-bribe) (another nod to Ghana, where you would see this kind of religious messages at the back of every taxis & buses).
+But let’s take it backwards and start with the latest!
+The **Python Syndicate** label just released a capsule collaboration of music & fashion with Ghanaian street wear brand [Free the Youth](https://www.instagram.com/freetheyouth_ghana/?hl=en).
+Titled **Free Borga,** after the [distinctive style](https://en.wikipedia.org/wiki/Burger-highlife) emerging from Ghanaian highlife musicians moving to Europe or the USA in the 1980s, the collab’ features a great 8 tracks compilation, [Heaven’s Gate No Bribe](https://pythonsyndicate.bandcamp.com/album/free-borga-heavens-gate-no-bribe) (another nod to Ghana, where you would see this kind of religious messages at the back of every taxis & buses).

 <iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=2346196075/size=small/bgcol=ffffff/linkcol=0687f5/transparent=true/" seamless><a href="https://pythonsyndicate.bandcamp.com/album/free-borga-heavens-gate-no-bribe">Free Borga - Heaven&#39;s Gate No Bribe by Python Syndicate</a></iframe>